-8 SENATOR MENENDEZ.
+- SENATOR MENENDEZ.
 Thank you, Mr. Chairman.
-I appreciate Senator 9 Cruz's and Shaheen's leadership on this issue.
-I have significant concerns that 10 Russia has used energy as a weapon, not just as an economic opportunity.
-And I 11 am concerned that creating a permanent alternative export to the Ukrainian 12 pipeline system will further undermine Ukraine's economic security and 13 potentially increase its vulnerability to additional Russian military incursions.
-14 As we consider this bill, let us be reminded of the Russian Federation's 15 2014 illegal occupation of Crimea, and the invasion of Eastern Ukraine.
-The 16 death toll in the Donbass in Eastern Ukraine is reported to be over 13,000, a 17 quarter of them civilians, with as many as 30,000 wounded.
-And I think the U.S. SENATE COMMITTEE ON FOREIGN RELATIONS Business Meeting Wednesday, July 31, 2019 international community must stand firm against opening more doors and creating new opportunities for further Kremlin aggression in Ukraine leading to the loss of life.
+I appreciate Senator am concerned that creating a permanent alternative export to the Ukrainian - 12 pipeline system will further undermine Ukraine's economic security and - 13 potentially increase its vulnerability to additional Russian military incursions. - 14 As we consider this bill, let us be reminded of the Russian Federation's - 15 2014 illegal occupation of Crimea, and the invasion of Eastern Ukraine.
+The - death toll in the Donbass in Eastern Ukraine is reported to be over 13,000, a - quarter of them civilians, with as many as 30,000 wounded.
+And I think the U.S. Senate Committee on Foreign Relations